liip/LiipImagineBundle/Resources/doc/cache-resolver/proxy.rst

+.. default-role:: code
+.. _cache-resolver-proxy:

 ProxyResolver
 =============

-.. _cache-resolver-proxy:

-The ``ProxyResolver`` cannot be used by itself.
+The `ProxyResolver` cannot be used by itself.
 Instead, it is a "decorator" for another resolver.
 It add the ability to use "Proxy Hosts" for your assets.
 If no "Proxy Domains" are set, it behaves like the  underlying cache resolver.